ultreyaonline/standalone/HOSTING.md

 This is the optimal setup, as it automates the majority of the Laravel-related infrastructure with almost seamless convenience.
 The annual cost of the Forge service is not much different than the Managed-Server fees charged by Cloudways.

 Alternatively, if you wish to self-manage a Digital Ocean VPS without the deployment features of Forge, you might consider the preconfigured [Laravel install](https://marketplace.digitalocean.com/apps/laravel) option in the Digital Ocean marketplace.
-Remember: by using this approach you will need to MANUALLY handle all deployment of code updates yourself.
+Remember: by using this approach you will need to MANUALLY handle all deployment of code updates yourself, as well as software patching and updates.

+Using AWS Lightsail is an option to consider as well, but again you will need to manually implement all the deployment features yourself, and still manage the server yourself.
+See later in this document for basic steps to set up Lightsail via Laravel Forge.

-## Shared Server (Not Recommended)
+## Shared Hosting (Not Recommended, Nor Supported)
 We do NOT recommend using a common "shared hosting" plan which runs cPanel or Plesk, as these servers often don't allow you to properly secure a Laravel application.
-It "can" be done, but your tech team will want to fully understand this before using it.
+While it "can" be done, it is a bad idea.
+Your tech team will want to fully understand this outdated approach before embracing it.
 None of the following documentation will address any of the concerns relevant to such an environment.

 ---